cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_jasper.md

     -   Following the lines, use the jeweler’s saw to cut the horn into rectangular sheets, using an up-and-down motion.
     -   Use a file to smooth down the edges of each rectangular sheet.

 ### Step 2.
 Painting horn sheets with colored varnish

 Materials

--   Thin sheets of horn (prepared as above)
+-   Thin sheets of horn (prepared per Step 1)
--   Unspun fleece of various colors (or wool yarn, unspun and teased out)
+-   Unspun wool fleece of various colors (or wool yarn, unspun and teased out)
 -   Spike lavender oil varnish (see instructions on the page "[Making Varnishes](https://cu-mkp.github.io/research-teaching-companion/resources/activity-sheets/activitysheet_varnishes/)")
 -   Turpentine varnish (see instructions on the page "[Making Varnishes](https://cu-mkp.github.io/research-teaching-companion/resources/activity-sheets/activitysheet_varnishes/)")
 -   Pigments, transparent rather than opaque (e.g. verdigris, lakes, smalt, azurite, malachite rather than earths, leads, carbon black, soots, chars)

 Tools
 -   Newspaper (to cover work surface)
 -   Glass plates
 -   Mullers
+-   Droppers
 -   Palette knives
 -   Brushes
--   Droppers
 -   Sharp metal tools (e.g., dentist tools, etching needles)

 Instructions

 The instructions in Ms. Fr.
 640 suggest spike lavender oil varnish and turpentine varnish for painting.
 You can try either or both.
 -   Set up your workstation and cover it with newspaper for easy cleanup.
 -   On a glass plate, mix 1g ground pigment with 2-3 drops of varnish (spike lavender or turpentine) using a glass dropper.
 Use the muller and palette knife to grind and mix the pigment well.
 -   Using a fresh brush, paint one entire side of one rectangular piece of horn.